lewie9021/interview-questions/google-books/README.md

 ]
 ```

-Note: You will need to calculate cost per page using `saleInfo.listPrice.amount` and `item.volumeInfo.pageCount`.
+Note: You will need to calculate cost per page using `item.saleInfo.listPrice.amount` and `item.volumeInfo.pageCount`.

 **Books by Publisher**